randajan/react-popup/README.md

 There are some custom attributes that will be appended to the div container.
 It's mirroring the state of PopUp provider parent | name | purpose
 --- | --- | ---
-Modal | load | Waiting before first render
+Modal | mounting | Waiting before first render
 Modal | up | When there is at least 1 Pop pending Modal | modal | When the list is false
 Modal | list | When the list is true